Protobomb/mcp-server-framework/README.md

 # MCP Server Framework

 A simple, reusable Model Context Protocol (MCP) server framework written in Go.
-This framework supports both STDIO and Server-Sent Events (SSE) transports and can be used as both a library and a standalone executable.
+This framework supports multiple transport mechanisms including HTTP Streams (MCP-compliant), SSE (Server-Sent Events), and STDIO transports and can be used as both a library and a standalone executable.

 ## Features

-- 🚀 **Multiple Transports**: Support for STDIO and SSE (Server-Sent Events)
+- 🚀 **Multiple Transports**: Support for HTTP Streams (MCP-compliant), SSE (Server-Sent Events), and STDIO
 - 📦 **Library & Standalone**: Use as a Go library or run as a standalone server
 - 🧪 **Well Tested**: Comprehensive test coverage
 - 🔄 **JSON-RPC 2.0**: Full JSON-RPC 2.0 protocol support